Spreading of information on a network: a quantum view: The Model and Its Dynamics

-to describe the fact that fake news travel much faster than good news.
-Hereafter, we will not necessarily adopt this assumption.
+to describe the fact that fake news travels much faster than good news.
+Hereafter, we do not necessarily adopt this assumption.

-{Using standard computations, we use $H$ and the CAR in \eqref{21} to compute} the equations of motion for the ladder operators and the mean values of their related number operators.
-In particular, using $\dot X(t)=i[H,X(t)]$, where $[x,y]=xy-yx$, we get
+{Using standard computation, we use $H$ and the CAR in Equation \eqref{21} to compute} the equations of motion for the ladder operators and the mean values of their related number operators.
+In particular, using $\dot X(t)=i[H,X(t)]$, where $[x,y]=xy-yx$, we obtain

 where $\alpha=1,2,\ldots,N$.
-This is a closed system of linear, operator-valued, first order differential equations that can be easily solved.
+This is a closed system of linear, operator-valued, first-order differential equations that can be easily solved.
 In fact, if we call $X(t)$ the $2N$-column vectors whose transpose is